A fatal crash

-Comparing the huge slot affecting each wing of the Bernard T 200 with the small exit of the Nieuport cooling device (see at the two previous figures) seems not relevant .
+Comparing the huge slot affecting each wing of the Bernard T 200 with the small exit of the Nieuport cooling device (see at the two previous figures) seems not relevant at all.

 It is also difficult to explain an extension of the stall perpendicularly to the airflow over a large distance so close to the trailing edge.

-Logically, the air exiting from the device was hot, so it must be accelerated with a small angle to the airflow and might had induced something like a moderate Coanda effect.
+Logically, the air exiting from the Nieuport device was very hot, so it must be accelerated with a small angle to the airflow and might had induced something like a moderate Coanda effect.

-If the lift was reduced, even a little, the climbing speed must have been weak, as it was perfectly measured during the Bernard T 200 trials.
+If the lift was reduced, even a little, the climbing speed must have been slow, as it was perfectly measured during the Bernard T 200 trials.